Original Air Date: March 4, 1960

-“The Monsters Are Due on Maple Street” is remembered as one of the more highly consequential episodes.
-It brings the idea of horror to the safest of American conventions (suburbia) while spawning a number of later horror films.
-The episode explores Serling’s oft censored wish to address socially relevant issues, topics like the self-destructive nature of mankind to the dangers of fanatical groupthink (i.e. McCarthyism or Puritanism).
-No one is ever completely safe from the madness oof crowds.
+“The Monsters Are Due On Maple Street” is one of the more highly consequential episodes in the series.
+It drops an inspiring bit of horror and science fiction into the safest of American conventions –suburbia– while also spawning a number of later horror films.
+The episode explores Serling’s oft censored wish to address socially relevant topics, like the self-destructive nature of mankind or the serious dangers of fanatical groupthink (i.e. McCarthyism or Puritanism).
+No one is ever completely safe from the madness of crowds.

 One summer day in the late afternoon a large burst of light appears across the sky above a safe, suburban community on Maple Street.
 Shortly thereafter the neighbors learn that all of their household machines are rendered defective.
 One boy explains a theory about aliens and gradually as night falls the neighborhood begins to turn on itself.
 Charges are leveled as neighbors accuse one another of being an alien until total chaos breaks loose.
 The denizens of Maple Street are played by Claude Akins, Barry Atwater, Jack Weston and others.

 In the end, we pan out to discover a group of bureaucratic aliens watching Maple Street descend into madness from a hilltop.
 They ominous comment: “[Humans] pick the most dangerous enemy they can find and it’s themselves.
 All we need do is sit back – and watch.”
 They return to their spacecraft with plans to bring this strategy of fear and intimidation to every neighborhood in America.